devhliu/wrt-project/README.md

         must be given by an analytical expression in a separate C file

   * #### radon_grid
-        computations of Radon transforms of a test-function with compact support in a three-dimensional unit ball; here the test-function must be given by values on a discrete grid in a three-dimensional cube
+        computations of Radon transforms in 3D of a test-function with compact support in a three-dimensional unit ball; here the test-function must be given by values on a discrete grid in a three-dimensional cube